frankframework/frank-manual/docs/source/deploying/security.rst

 ------------

 The previous section was about fine-tuning the Frank!Framework.
 You learned about the DTAP stage and about setting properties.
 This section continues about fine-tuning the Frank!Framework.
 You will learn how to restrict access to the Frank!Console.
 On your production environment this is important, because you want to protect the integrity of your data and you do not want unauthorized users to read customer data.

-There are two ways of configuring security for your application: Containerized Authentication and JEE Provided Authentication.
+There are two ways of configuring security for your application: Containerized Authentication (new) and JEE Provided Authentication (old).
 Containerized Authentication uses properties in the Frank!Framework to set up authentication and is the recommended way of setting up authentication.
-JEE Provided Authentication is based on JEE authentication and cannot be used in containerized environments.
+JEE Provided Authentication is based on Java EE ApplicationServers and cannot be used in containerized environments.

 Containerized Authentication
 -------------------------------